Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Trade

-The revenue raised (or subsidy paid, if negative) by each government depends on the volumes $\Delta G_i$ of goods of type $i$ that have moved from economy $A$ to $B$, and the imposed tariffs.
-Explicitly, the revenues $R_A, R_B$ raised by the governments of $A, B$, respectively, are
+The revenue raised (or subsidy paid, if negative) by each government depends on the volumes $\Delta G_i$ of goods of type $i$ that have moved from economy $A$ to $B$, and the imposed tariffs/subsidies.
+As a simplification to start future discussion, we consider this in the context of ``reversible'' tariffs.
+Then, explicitly, the revenues $R_A, R_B$ raised by the governments of $A, B$, respectively, are

-One could ask what is the optimal set of tariffs for a government. {One objective is for the government to maximise the entropy of its own economy, assuming that the tariffs imposed by other governments are either absent or have some fixed value.
+One could ask what is the optimal set of tariffs/subsidies for a government.
+One objective is for the government to maximise the entropy of its own economy, assuming that the tariffs imposed by other governments are either absent or have some fixed value.
 Such tariffs may, of course, be to the detriment of other economies with which trade is being conducted.
 It is also interesting to consider the strategic setting in which multiple governments each set tariffs to maximize the entropy of their own economies, in the light of the tariffs of the others---which is likely to require a game-theoretic analysis.
-A further interesting variation is where the government aims to maximize the entropy of its economy, while raising some required amount of revenue.
+A further interesting variation is where the government aims to maximise the entropy of its economy, while raising some required amount of revenue.
 The latter question relates to the problem of optimal taxation, where a government wants to raise some amount tax while minimising the reduction in entropy of its economy.\footnote{In our exchange economy, the most natural tax is applied to the stock of goods, and we can ask how to determine the optimal tax rates across the different types of good.} Such questions have been subject to extensive analysis using standard economics (e.g., \cite{Ram}), and it will be interesting to explore them in the present framework.
-We leave these topics for future study.}
+We leave these topics for future study.